-^{82 &}quot;Prime Minister Viktor Orbán's Speech at the 25th Bálványos Summer Free University and Student Camp."

-shown a contempt for liberal democratic critics within the European Union even comparing the European Union the Soviet Union.83 Clearly, Orban admires illiberal states and disdains liberal democratic ones.
+As Hungary has not been the victim of direct foreign intervention in the case of this most recent illiberal shift, the focus in this analysis is on the role of the of example of authoritarian states on the internal politics within Hungary.
+On the elite level, Prime Minister Viktor Orban is quite clearly inspired by the example of authoritarian leaders worldwide.
+This was made most abundantly clear in his now infamous speech on illiberal democracy ("Prime Minister Viktor Orbán's Speech at the 25th Bálványos Summer Free University and Student Camp," July 26, 2014).
+In other speeches, he has shown a contempt for liberal democratic critics within the European Union even comparing the European Union the Soviet Union ("MEPs Discuss Situation in Hungary with Prime Minister Orban," European Parliament Audiovisual, April 24, 2017).
+Clearly, Orban admires illiberal states and disdains liberal democratic ones.
 Meanwhile, on the popular level, Hungarians do not seem to echo Orban's admiration for illiberal states or their leadership.
-Indeed, Hungarians' assessments of the job performance of the international leadership of Russia, China, the European Union, Germany and the United States have remained remarkably stable over time.84 Indeed, the leadership of the liberal democratic members of that quintet, namely Germany, the European Union, and the United States, have consistently been rated more highly than the leadership of Russia and China.85
+In contrast, Hungarians' assessments of the job performance of the international leadership of Russia, China, the European Union, Germany and the United States have remained remarkably stable over time (Gallup Analytics, accessed November 2, 2017).
+Indeed, the leadership of the liberal democratic members of that quintet, namely Germany, the European Union, and the United States, have consistently been rated more highly than the leadership of Russia and China (Gallup Analytics, accessed November 2, 2017).